Sinan Sofuoğlu: Biography

-Sinan Sofuoğlu died on May 9, 2008, at the age of 25 in the intensive care unit of Kocaeli University Hospital following a motorcycle accident.
+Sofuoğlu died on May 9, 2008, at the age of 25 in the intensive care unit of Kocaeli University Hospital following a motorcycle accident.
 He was training for the Turkey Motorcycle Championship at İzmit Körfez Circuit in Körfez, Kocaeli, where he fell-off his motorcycle and suffered a broken neck, trauma at the base of his skull, and bleeding of the lungs.

-The son of a motorcycle dealer in Adapazarı, Turkey, Sinan and his two other brothers Bahattin and Kenan were all motorcycle racers.
+The son of a motorcycle dealer in Adapazarı, Turkey, Sofuoğlu and his two other brothers Bahattin and Kenan were all motorcycle racers.
 His elder brother Bahattin, died in 2002 at the age of 24 following a road traffic accident where he was hit by a car whilst crossing the street.